Werik Popó

-Werik Silva Pinto (born 17 October 2001), known as Werik Popó, is a Brazilian footballer who plays as a forward for Fagiano Okayama, on loan from Red Bull Bragantino.
+Werik Silva Pinto (born 17 October 2001), known as Werik Popó, is a Brazilian professional footballer who plays as a forward for club Avispa Fukuoka.

-Club career
+Career

 Oeste

 Nicknamed after boxer Acelino Freitas by his mother's neighbor, Werik Popó was rejected by a number of clubs before joining Oeste's youth setup in 2020.
 In 2021, he moved on loan to Águia de Marabá on loan for the 2021 Campeonato Paraense, and made his senior debut with the club.

 Back to Oeste, Werik Popó made his first team debut for the club on 19 June 2021, replacing Léo Artur late into a 0–0 Série C home draw against Criciúma.
 He alternated between the under-20 and first team squads, and was the top scorer of the 2022 Copa São Paulo de Futebol Júnior with eight goals in just six matches.

 Definitely promoted to the main squad, Werik Popó scored his first senior goal on 19 February 2022, netting a last-minute winner in a 2–1 Campeonato Paulista Série A2 away win over XV de Piracicaba.
 On 2 March, he scored a brace in a 3–1 win at Red Bull Brasil.